JimengShi/Credit-Card-Number-Recognition/README.md

 # Credit-Card-Number-Recognition
 A computer vision project about number recognition of credit card is achieved by OpenCV.
+The accuracy is 100%.

 ## Framework